Android-for-Python/Camera4Kivy/README.md

 Keep to this pattern.
 Perform analysis and coordinate transforms in the 'analyze_pixel_callback' (or imageproxy) method.
 And in 'canvas_instructions_callback' only display the results of previous calculations.
 Data passed from the analysis method to the display method must be passed in a thread safe way, for example as shown in the second code fragment below.

 The `analyze_pixels_callback` method is used to analyze its RGBA `pixels` and `size` arguments.
-The `pos`, `scale`, and `mirror` parameters enable mapping the analyzed pixels coordinates to Preview coordinates.
+The `pos`, `scale`, and `mirror` arguments enable mapping the analyzed pixels coordinates to Preview coordinates.
 The `mirror` parameter is required because `pixels` image is never mirrored, but the Preview may be.
 An example:

 ```python
  def analyze_pixels_callback(self, pixels, size, pos, scale, mirror):